evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 <summary>What happens in this code?</summary>

 * You create a `Report` with two preset metric combinations.
-The **[Data Quality](https://docs.evidentlyai.com/presets/data-quality)** preset includes summary statistics like nulls, min-max, etc. The **[Data Drift](https://docs.evidentlyai.com/presets/data-drift)** preset compares new data to reference, using the Population Stability Index (PSI) test ([optional parameter](https://docs.evidentlyai.com/user-guide/customization/options-for-statistical-tests)).
+The **[Data Quality](https://docs.evidentlyai.com/presets/data-quality)** preset includes summary statistics like nulls, min-max, etc. The **[Data Drift](https://docs.evidentlyai.com/presets/data-drift)** preset compares new data to reference, using the Population Stability Index (PSI) test as an [optional parameter](https://docs.evidentlyai.com/user-guide/customization/options-for-statistical-tests).
 * You add a **timestamp** to each `Report`: `datetime.now` for the first data batch, and the next day's date for subsequent batches.
 In real use, you can skip this step – the current timestamp will be automatically assigned.
+We do it for demo purposes.
 * You compute each `Report` changing the `current_data` and keeping the `reference_data` static.
 For current data, you pass 100 new rows for `i` days to simulate batch inference.
 * The `add_report` method computes the Report in the JSON snapshot format and sends it to the workspace `ws` (which is Evidently Cloud).